sohaibbhatti/global_configurations_demo/README.md

 ## Potential additions
  - A method that returns all the existing settings.
-Though it wouldn't make sense
+Though its existence depends on how the model is being used.
  - If the settings aren't critical, Have an update method